Lincoln National Life Insurance Review

 Lincoln National is one of the most recognizable names in the insurance industry.
 Named after one of the greatest statesmen in United States political history, the company offers a variety of life insurance and annuity products to a customer base which is spread all over the country.

 You will also see them referred to by the official name of The Lincoln National Life Insurance Company.
-The parent company is Lincoln National Corporation and its family of companies operate under the name Lincoln Financial Group.
+The parent company is Lincoln National Corporation and its family of companies operates under the name Lincoln Financial Group.
 For customers in New York, you will see them as the Lincoln Life & Annuity Company of New York.

 How good are Lincoln National’s life insurance policies?
 How does the company fare against its competitors?
 Find out why Lincoln earns a spot on our list of the best life insurance companies in this detailed review.

 History and Background